-- We review and monitor to ensure disabled pupils make progress in line with their abilities, we will then evaluate and adapt our practice accordingly - Academic progress is monitored and additional support (small group or 1:1) will be provided where possible and appropriate - Individual targets and IEPs ensure appropriateness of teaching and learning strategies - Targets are monitored regularly - Targets and progress towards them will be reported to SLT and parents regularly
+- We review and monitor to ensure disabled pupils make progress in line with their individual abilities, we will then evaluate and adapt our practice accordingly - Academic progress is monitored and additional support (small group or 1:1) will be provided where possible and appropriate

-- Using P Scales, our Assessment Policy and lesson monitoring in school by senior staff, we are able to track and analyse the achievement of all our pupils that are unable to access the National Curriculum descriptors. - Review of policies in school is ongoing, including updates to the Anti-bullying Policy. - The school website will be reviewed and pages with information about links to disability will be built
+- Individual targets and Pupil Passports ensure appropriateness of teaching and learning strategies - Targets are monitored termly in pupil progress review meetings with the SENCo, Inclusion Manager and teaching staff - Targets, and progress towards, them will be reported to SLT and parents regularly - Using P Scales, our Assessment Policy and lesson monitoring in school by senior staff, we are able to track and analyse the achievement of all our pupils that are unable to access the National Curriculum descriptors. - Review of policies in school is ongoing, including updates to the Anti-bullying Policy. - The school website will be reviewed and pages with information about links to disability will be built